amd-jnovotny/hipBLAS/docs/install/Windows_Install_Guide.rst

 Most users do not need to build hipBLAS from source because it can be used after installing the pre-built packages as described above.
 If necessary, users can follow these instructions to build hipBLAS from source.

-Download the hipBLAS Source Code
+Download the hipBLAS source code
 --------------------------------

-The hipBLAS source code is available on the `hipBLAS github <https://github.com/ROCm/hipBLAS>`_.
+The hipBLAS source code is available on the `hipBLAS GitHub <https://github.com/ROCm/hipBLAS>`_.
-The version of the ROCm HIP SDK might be shown in the default installation path, but you can run the HIP SDK compiler to report the version from the ``bin/`` folder:
+The version of the ROCm HIP SDK might be shown in the default installation path, but you can run the HIP SDK compiler to display the version from the ``bin/`` folder:

 ::